PostHog/posthog.com/contents/blog/posthog-vs-ga4.md

 Both GA4 and PostHog offer analytics, but _what_ they offer is drastically different.

-GA4 has better features for calculating ROI on Google Ads and other marketing campaigns.
+GA4 has better features for calculating monetization and ROI on Google Ads and other marketing campaigns.
 This is particularly helpful for e-commerce websites.

 PostHog, on the other hand, focuses on providing insights on product and feature usage.
 The biggest difference is [group analytics](/docs/product-analytics/group-analytics), which enable you to track metrics at an account or company level – a feature which GA4 lacks.
 This makes PostHog especially useful for building B2B SaaS products.